avitomar12/TSP-using-Genetic-Algorithm/README.md

  ```
 7. Finally, we have one generation of routes.
 Repeat it until the solution converges.
 I have provided the necessary function that is required for a genetic algorithm.
-Full Notebook of the code is available here
+Full Notebook of the code is available  [Link](http://github.com/avitomar12/TSP-using-Genetic-Algorithm)

+Article about the notebook is published on https://medium.com/thecyphy/travelling-salesman-problem-using-genetic-algorithm-130ab957f165